exiaohuaz/data-gen/README.md

  ![realistic data](https://github.com/exiaohuaz/SamplePerception/blob/main/Images/rgb_481.png?raw=true)

  Same as before, the scene consists of a simulation scenario with randomizers, and a camera that annotates -- but several changes needed to be made.
- Background -- I textures a plane with wood (similar to my floor), but this can be replaced with any texture and can even be randomized in later tests.
+ - Background: I textures a plane with wood (similar to my floor), but this can be replaced with any texture and can even be randomized in later tests.
- Object placement -- We want only one object per frame, and have it placed in a plausible manner on the surface of a table or floor.
+ - Object placement: We want only one object per frame, and have it placed in a plausible manner on the surface of a table or floor.
 To do this I added a rigidbody and capsule collider so that it lands on the plane in a realistic position.
- Lighting -- For speed, the previous scene had no shadows.
+ - Lighting: For speed, the previous scene had no shadows.
 Real life definitely has shadows.
 I created a lighting rig using two spot lights similar to my setup of two lamps when taking the test data (real data).
- Camera -- The camera fov has been modified to be closer to that of a phone camera's.
+ - Camera: The camera fov has been modified to be closer to that of a phone camera's.
 It is now placed at an angle to the surface rather than perpendicular.

  ![realistic scene](https://github.com/exiaohuaz/SamplePerception/blob/main/Images/Screenshot%202021-07-28%20235616.jpg?raw=true)